NateDigital/jira-game/README.md

    - keeping track of scores for past sprints
    - plotting score line graphs etc. for each player
  - slack or email integration
- - configuraable ui stuff like jira endpoint, etc
+ - configurable ui stuff like jira endpoint, etc